Get the money you need for your renovation

 Yes, most lenders offering RenoFi Loans allow you to apply once you’ve closed on the home, meaning they don’t have any “seasoning” requirements.
 The RenoFi Home Equity Loan is specifically designed for homeowners who’ve recently purchased or are about to purchase a home, and are therefore “equity light,” and aren’t able to borrow enough money to fund a renovation with a traditional home equity loan.

 Lenders base this on several different metrics including your current home value, your home’s estimated “after renovation value,” your outstanding mortgage, and your overall financial health.
 Most lenders allow RenoFi Loans to cover up to $500k in renovation costs, though please note that loans over $250k will have stricter qualification criteria.
 Additionally, most lenders allow homeowners to borrow up to 125% of the current home value and up to 90% of the after renovation value.
+Some lenders will even go up to 150% of the current home value.
 See how RenoFi’s home improvement loan calculator helps you determine how much you can borrow.

 After renovation value is the estimated value of your home after your renovation is complete.
 You can estimate your after renovation value by using the current value of your home, plus the added value of your planned renovations.
 Homeowners can borrow up to 90% of their home’s after renovation value through a RenoFi Loan.
 You can find out your home’s after renovation value by getting an “as completed” appraisal on your home.
 This appraisal is based on the proposed renovation plan, on the condition that it is completed.
 Read more about how the after renovation value is determined here.